taosdata/taos-connector-net/README.md

 * auto.offset.reset: When offset does not exist, where to start consumption, the optional value is earliest or latest, the default is latest
 * msg.with.table.name: Whether the message contains the table name
 * ws.message.enableCompression: Whether to enable WebSocket compression (effective for dotnet version 6 and above, connector version 3.1.1 and above).
 The default is false.
+* ws.autoReconnect: Whether to enable WebSocket reconnect (connector version 3.1.3 and above).
+The default is false.
+* ws.reconnect.retry.count: The number of reconnection retries (connector version 3.1.3 and above).
+The default is 3.
+* ws.reconnect.interval.ms: The interval between reconnection retries (connector version 3.1.3 and above).
+The default is 2000.

 Supports subscribing to the result set `Dictionary<string, object>` where the key is the column name and the value is the column value.